Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_13.md

 - Packaging the application

 1. What is TF(TransForm) ? in RVIZ
-2. Writing a URDF .... basic and how to controll the robot.
+2. Writing a URDF .... basic and how to control the robot.
 3. How to write links and joints
-4. creating robot discription package with a launch file to publish node and TF using the URDF created
+4. creating robot description package with a launch file to publish node and TF using the URDF created
 5. improving URDF with Xacro
 6. To adapt a robot to gazebo simulation , simulating with real physical properties.
 7. How to add a sensor on Gazebo.